naturalis/nba-docs/content/doc-spec-services/multimedia.md

 Naturalis stores a vast amount of multimedia in its internal document store.
 This can be multimedia captured from physical specimens (e.g. photos of a specimen), but also from human observations (e.g. audio recordings of bird sounds).
 Digitisation of Naturalis museum objects include a detailed photographic documentation.
-So far, there are more than 5 million photos and several houndreds of thousands of bird sounds.
+So far, there are more than 13 million photos and several hundreds of thousands of bird sounds.

 ## Base URL
 The base URL for multimedia-specific services is {{%nba-link-text%}}multimedia{{%/nba-link-text%}}

 ## Data Source Systems
-Most multimedia data are retrieved from our in-house registration systems for botanical (BRAHMS) or zoological/geological (CRS) specimens, and most are plant photos.
+Multimedia data are retrieved from our in-house registration systems for botanical (BRAHMS) or zoological/geological (CRS) specimens, and from our external partner Observation International.
 In 2018, we added the records from [Xeno-canto](https://www.xeno-canto.org/), the most comprehensive database of bird sounds to date.
-A small fraction items is retrieved from the [Dutch Species Register](http://www.nederlandsesoorten.nl/).
-As for the other data types, the source system can be retrieved by querying the fields `sourceSystem.code` and `sourceSystem.name`.
+A small fraction of items is retrieved from the [Dutch Species Register](http://www.nederlandsesoorten.nl/).

 ## Available services